 Share with a friend

-If you think someone else would appreciate this podcast episode, share it with them.
+If you think someone else would appreciate this podcast episode, please share it with them.
 You’ll find share buttons at the bottom of the page.